 Graduate Program Review

-If your plan is to pursue your master’s degree in health administration, you may be able to have even more of an impact on the agency where you’ll eventually work.
+If your plan is to pursue your master’s degree in healthcare administration, you may be able to have even more of an impact on the agency where you’ll eventually work.
+During grad school, you can pursue a specialty focus such as public health, healthcare informatics, human resources, healthcare finance, or healthcare accounting, to name a few.

 In general, you’ll take communication courses, business courses and healthcare industry-specific courses that will equip you for the work you’ll be doing.
 You can also take graduate elective courses that will enrich your knowledge, giving you an additional edge over others planning to enter this field.
 If you want to gain additional knowledge in a different field, public administration, business or social work will help you round your learning out more.

-Another option is the MBA/Master of Health Administration.
-In this program, you’ll be prepared for both private and public-sector leadership roles.
-Your curriculum will consist of business classes that have a direct application to a healthcare field.
+Another option is a Master of Business Administration (MBA) with a concentration in Healthcare Administration.
+These programs prepare you for both private and public-sector leadership roles.
+Your curriculum will consist of general business classes that are relevant to a healthcare, but then you can concentrate on healthcare administration in the latter part of the graduate degree program.
 You’ll find one difference in these classes—they have a community and clinical viewpoint that will enable you to focus your thinking in those terms.

 You’ll take classes that emphasize the core competencies, such as strategy and leadership.
 You’ll also learn public policies and community orientation.
-Other classes will stress economics, financial management, communication skills, professionalism, technology and management science.
-Here, you’ll also have to complete your internship or field experience.
+Other classes will stress economics, financial management, public health, communication skills, professionalism, technology and management science.
+Here, you’ll also have to complete an internship or other field experience.

 Job Prospects for Florida